 Telstra Unlimited + Streaming Bundle

-No matter which device you choose to use, you’re going to find it rapidly becoming an integral part of your leisure time – so think about what you want from a device and the services you’re likely to spend a lot of time with, and decide accordingly.
-If you can stretch the budget to afford it, the Apple TV 4K is still the one to go for – though if you’ve got a collection of movies and TV shows that you’ve purchased in the Google Play ecosystem, Chromecast or an Android TV powered device may be the way to go.
+No matter which device you choose to use, you’re going to find it rapidly becoming an integral part of your leisure time and how much you enjoy the programs you watch.
+It’s important to think about what you want from a device and the services you’re likely to spend a lot of time with, and decide accordingly.
+If you can stretch the budget to afford it, the Apple TV 4K is still one of the all-round best – although if you’ve got a collection of movies and TV shows that you’ve purchased in the Google Play ecosystem, Chromecast or an Android TV powered device may be the way to go.